Carnival Corporation & plc: Private Islands & Beach Resorts

+Incidents & Violations

 Violations of environmental laws

 In 2002 the Carnival Corporation pleaded guilty in United States District Court in Miami to criminal charges related to falsifying records of the oil-contaminated bilge water that six of its ships dumped into the sea from 1996 through 2001.
 The Carnival Corporation was ordered to pay $18 million in fines and perform community service, received five years' probation and must submit to a court-supervised worldwide environmental-compliance program for each of its cruise ships.

 For dumping oiled waste into the seas and lying to cover it up, Princess Cruise Lines was fined $40 million in 2016.
 According to federal authorities, it was the "largest-ever criminal penalty" for intentional vessel pollution.
 Officials said that these practices began in 2005 and persisted until August 2013, when a newly hired engineer blew the whistle.
 As part of its plea agreement, ships of the parent company Carnival Cruise lines were subjected to a court supervised environmental compliance plan for five years.

 For violation of the probation terms of 2016 Carnival and its Princess line were ordered to pay an additional $20 million penalty in 2019.
-The new violations included discharging plastic into waters in the Bahamas, falsifying records, and interfering with court supervision.
+The new violations included discharging plastic into waters in The Bahamas, falsifying records, and interfering with court supervision.